Create visualizations with your data in JMP and share your analyses or data as posts in

 5.

-Under Import script, paste your refresh script.
+Under Import script, paste your import script.

 Tip: Your import script must contain a %FILENAME% placeholder that replaces the file path.
 See Example of Importing Data.